DaemonOnCode/SafeOrg/README.md

 ## Features offered by SafeOrg

 - ### **Face Mask Detection**
-  - How many people are wearing face masks
+  - How many people are wearing face masks.
 - ### **Social Distancing**
-  - How well the social distancing guidelines are maintained
+  - How well the social distancing guidelines are maintained.
 - ### **Visualization**
-  - Beautiful graphs displaying statistics on how the guidelines are being broken down that help in analysing trends
+  - Beautiful graphs displaying statistics and reports on how the guidelines are being broken down that help in analysing trends.
-- ### **Free Places**
-  - Displaying places throughout the organization that are sparsely populated meaning are at low risk of covid

 ## A Look Into How SafeOrg Works